Udayraj123/OMRChecker/extras/Texts/curr_todos.md

 Also, had I got some real mobile camera images in test set instead of the unit_tests, I would have discovered few bugs quite earlier

 From drive data:
-	// Nope, its a limitation - # TODO: (remove closeup bool) Automate the case of close up scan(incorrect page)-
+	// Nope, its a limitation - # TODO: (remove closeUp bool) Automate the case of close up scan(incorrect page)-

 18 Apr:
 	// Nailed this one in solving process-